awsdocs/amazon-ec2-user-guide/doc_source/ri-market-general.md

 ## Restrictions and limitations<a name="ri-seller-limits"></a>

 Before you can sell your unused reservations, you must register as a seller in the Reserved Instance Marketplace\.
-For information, see [Registering as a seller](#ri-market-seller-profile)\.
+For information, see [Register as a seller](#ri-market-seller-profile)\.

 The following limitations and restrictions apply when selling Reserved Instances:
 + Only Amazon EC2 Standard Reserved Instances can be sold in the Reserved Instance Marketplace\.
 Amazon EC2 Convertible Reserved Instances cannot be sold\.
 Reserved Instances for other AWS services, such as Amazon RDS and Amazon ElastiCache, cannot be sold\.